Vladimir Cora: Life

-Vladimir Cora was born in San Diego el Naranjo en the municipality of Acaponeta, Nayarit.
+Vladimir Cora was born in San Diego el Naranjo in the municipality of Acaponeta, Nayarit.
 His father named him after Vladimir Lenin, and his last name is derived from that of the Cora people who are native to his home state.

 He played with lace, white paper and paintbrushes as a child, but did not discover art until he was a teenager.
 At age fourteen, he wanted to be a musician, inspired by Carlos Santana, but says that he had to give it up for “…having clumsy hands.”
 He discovered art at age fifteen, working as a delivery boy for his aunt's pharmacy in Mazatlán.
 There he came across a magazine cover with a reproduction of a Monet painting.
 He took some classes and began by reproducing images he saw in publications.

-He has stated that when he discovered art, he decided that it was what he was born for.
+He stated that when he discovered art, he decided that it was what he was born for.
 Frustrated with his progress, he decided to run off to Mexico City and he remembers his first time seeing the Palacio de Bellas Artes.
 Struggling to survive and learn art, he was in the city only six months before he hitchhiked his way to Tijuana.
 There he also had problems finding shelter until someone gave him room and board in exchange for some of his drawings, but he did manage to attend some classes.
 After Tijuana, he returned to Mazatlán where he met with family disapproval but he says he never regretted it.
 Later, he entered the Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda" but only stayed for a year and a half.
 There he met Gabriel Macotela, who introduced him to Gilberto Aceves Navarro.
 He also worked in Rufino Tamayo’s studio and learned various techniques that he used in his own work, but says he never tried to imitate his teacher's work.